sachalevy/realagentdataforfree/README.md

 ## Other Features

 At first I thought a lot of this could be done without deep learning.
 I wrote some code to run edge detection on each screenshot and narrow down the text *in context* for the user (by looking at their mouse's position and finding the most-central window corresponding to this position).
+GPT-4-vision is really good at capturing what's going on in the screen, once costs come down, this could become a viable approach.